bragagia/ScalingoTest/README.md

 Filter the language list by eliminating those which not contain the given word.

 # License
+The code of this project is under GPL-2.0.

 Feel free to fork the repository and send pull request.

 **This is a unmaintainted repo**